licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.PgSql.nc8/readme.md

 This implementation is compliant with the concept of dynamic credentials as the connection string is actually provided via an injectable method.

+## Note

+This new version creates the schema and the table on the fly.
+Make sure to pass a connection string for a user that is allowed to create a schema and a table if you want the auto-create to work properly

 ## Severity enum

 ``` csharp